 The money factor is used to determine the interest portion of the monthly lease payments.
 While this is similar to the interest paid on a loan, it’s expressed differently.
 APR for a loan is expressed as a percentage, but the money factor is expressed as a decimal.

-How to Calculate Money Factor to APR
+How to Calculate Lease Money Factor

-The customer’s credit score determines the money factor.
+It's important to note that the customer’s credit score determines the money factor.
 The higher your credit score is, the lower the money factor on the lease will be.

 One way to calculate the money factor is by converting it to an APR.
 To do this, you multiply the money factor by 2,400.
 If a car dealer provides you with an interest rate, divide it by 2,400 to find the money factor.